opendocsg/slw-judgments-backfill/2018_SGCA_1/report.md

 1       The Respondent was granted a patent (the “Patent”) by the Singapore Registry of Patents in

 1999\.
 The Respondent commenced infringement proceedings against the Appellant in the High Court and succeeded in its claim.
 This is the appeal against the High Court’s decision allowing the Respondent’s claim against the Appellant (which was the first defendant in the High Court) for infringement of the Patent and dismissing the Appellant’s counterclaim against the Respondent for making groundless threats of infringement.
 The Respondent’s claim against the Appellant’s parent company (the second defendant at the trial) was dismissed and that defendant is not involved in the appeal before us.
-The judgment (the “Judgment”) of the High Court Judge (the “Judge”) is reported at _Towa Corp v ASM Technology Singapore Pte Ltd and another_ [2017] 3 SLR 771.
+The judgment (the “Judgment”) of the High Court Judge (the “Judge”) is reported at _Towa Corp v ASM Technology Singapore Pte Ltd and another_ <span class="citation">[2017] 3 SLR 771</span>.

 2       The trial was a bifurcated one.
 The Judgment and this appeal relate to the issue of liability only.